 Family law is a collective term used in describing those laws that deal with any matter that has a significant impact on family relationships, like abuse, custody, divorce and adoption.
 In this write-up, you will get to learn one or two things about family law in Nigeria.
 Yes, you are not a lawyer; be that as it may, you still need to get adequately informed about these things.
+If you need a family law lawyer visit ramsdenlaw.com.au/family-law/.

 Family law is very broad.
 As a result, only the marriage and divorce aspects will be covered in this write-up.

 According to section 49 of the Marriage Act, there is limited recognition of foreign marriage between parties, one of whom must be a citizen of Nigeria.
 When a Nigerian decides to get married to a foreigner, such a marriage must be contracted before a Nigerian official or a Nigerian court official with a minimum rank of a Secretary.
 If not, such a marriage will not be counted as valid by the Nigerian family law.
+This happens more than one would imagine, family law and divorce attorneys in Las Vegas, NV operate their laws in a way that is not exactly compatible with ours, at times but things are changing slowly, as we can see.

 Section 3(1)(c) of the Matrimonial Causes Act provides that “A marriage will be declared as void if such marriage is not a valid marriage under the law of the particular place or location or country where the marriage had taken place, especially by reason of failure of the husband and wife to comply with all the requirements of the law in that particular country.
 With respect to the form of solemnization of marriages”